kong-johnny/kong-johnny.github.io/_pages/about.md

 **2. Education and Professional Experience:**

 I will achieve my scholar degree in computer science from School of Artificial Intelligence.
 Additionally, I have gained valuable experience through a year-long internship at the Institute of Software, Chinese Academy of Sciences.
-During this internship, I actively contributed to a development project that is currently under submission to the prestigious CCF-A conference CHI.
+During this internship, I actively contributed to a development project that is currently under submission to the prestigious CCF-A conference UIST.

 Recently, I have collaborated with College of Urban and Environmental Sciences, Peking University to develop high-precision, highly generalized segmentation models for identifying impact craters in a valley on Mars.